 To open a door using a key fob, you simply need to hold or wave your fob in front of the reader.
 Each key fob contains a microchip with a unique frequency that communicates with the reader and indicates that the door should be opened.
 Fobs can be programmed to allow levels of access for different uses.
-For example, a building manager's fob can be programmed to access all doors in a facility, while a receptionist's fob may be programmed to allow access to a few areas.
+For example, you could program your building manager’s fob to access all doors in a facility, while a receptionist’s fob may only allow access to a few areas.

 Why are key fobs used?

-Key fobs are being widely adopted because of their ease of use and management.
+Key fobs are being widely adopted for their ease of use and management.
 They eliminate the process of wiggling a metal key around in a lock – all you have to do is hold or wave the fob over the reader.
 Proximity keys are another great option for easy entry, because you don’t even have to take them out of your pocket or purse for them to detect the lock.

 Key fobs provide the same function as traditional keys but offer additional convenience and security.
-If a fob is lost or you wish to deny someone (say, a former employee or tenant) entry, you can easily cancel access on that particular fob.
+If a fob is lost or you wish to deny entry to someone (say, a former employee or tenant), you can easily cancel access on that particular fob.
 [Looking for even greater security for your building?
 Check out our reviews of the best video surveillance systems for 2021.]

-Additionally, key fobs allow you to control who can enter which doors and when so that you can, for example, only allow access to a warehouse for warehouse employees during their designated work times.
-Fobs also provide the option of keeping records of entries and exits so that you can track attendance, visitors or staff mobility.
+Additionally, key fobs allow you to control who can enter which doors and when.
+For example, you can allow access to a warehouse only to the necessary employees during their designated work times.
+Fobs also enable you to keep records of entries and exits so that you can track attendance, visitors or staff mobility.

 Where are key fobs used?

-Key fobs can be used for cars with keyless entry, apartment or condominium buildings, parking garages, college campuses, gym facilities, office spaces, buildings with restricted areas, such as rooms or warehouses that store valuable inventory.
+Key fobs and proximity keys are often used for cars with keyless entry, apartment or condominium buildings, parking garages, college campuses, gym facilities, office spaces, and buildings with restricted areas, such as rooms or warehouses that store valuable inventory.

 What are the costs of a key fob system?